Choose from among seven housing options, each one with its own unique personality, amenities, activities and traditions.

 Which one will you call home?

-Both freshmen and upperclassmen are eligible to live in the newest addition to the BSU Housing lineup, University Heights.
-The building’s 16 three- and four-bedroom apartments are fully furnished and coed-optional, with roomy private bedrooms for each resident.
+This building was designed with BSU students in mind.
+The building’s 16 three- and four-bedroom apartments are fully furnished and coed-optional, with private bedrooms for each resident.
 All units include a full open kitchen with a dishwasher, refrigerator, oven and microwave; a washer and dryer; and two full bathrooms, plus additional vanities to accommodate every resident.
-Additional amenities include flat-screen TV, BSU wireless, digital cable and a location just immediately adjacent to campus.
+Additional amenities include a flat-screen TV, BSU wireless, digital cable and a location just immediately adjacent to campus.
 Students can join with friends to lease an entire apartment or lease a single bedroom in an apartment shared by other students.
-Residents can take advantage of all the benefits of on-campus housing, including first-year programming, tutoring and special events.
+Residents can take advantage of the close proximity and walk to classes.

 Oak is home to 525 residents participating in the First-Year Residential Experience (FYRE) program.
 It has three wings and is alive with a strong sense of tradition and endless activities.
 Oak encourages academics through large study spaces and resources.
 There is always something going on here, from volleyball to game nights in the basement lounge.